consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ### 3.07 API Authentication

 The ultimate design of this API is to allow Covered Businesses to join the network, and immediately have the ability to process automated requests from trusted Authorized Agents, and for those Agents to discover new businesses participating in the network.
 Key to this is the idea that pre-exchanging secrets and establishing business relationships should be a technical process back-stopped by the business rules of participating in the network.
 Thus, the network will be primarily secured by **modern public key cryptography signatures** commonly known as Ed25519.
 There are multiple implementations and language bindings for this algorithm starting from [the public domain, patent un-encumbered NaCl and libsodium](https://en.wikipedia.org/wiki/NaCl_(software)) software APIs which shall ensure that all members of the network are able to integrate simple, secure, high-level cryptographic APIs.
+Implementers are STRONGLY ENCOURAGED to use libsodium.

 We do, however, understand that the needs of an API Authentication extend beyond purely on the security aspects, towards rate-limiting, request routing, and the like so this version of the Data Rights Protocol includes a `POST /agent/{id}/register` API which is used to generate API Bearer Tokens which can be used to identify the agent submitting a request, load the associated public key, and bootstrap a message validation algorithm: